How Legal Separation Works in Virginia: Divorce From Bed and Board

 Before You Sign an Agreement

 In some cases, one spouse will hire an attorney to draft a separation agreement.
-In other situations, the spouses will agree to use a joint lawyer or mediator to draft the agreement's final terms.
-Because a separation agreement is forever binding on both spouses, each spouse should hire an independent attorney to review the document before signing.
-The court will not protect you from making a bad agreement unless you can demonstrate that you suffered fraud or duress.
+In other situations, the spouses will agree to use a mediator to draft the agreement's final terms.
+Because a separation agreement is binding on both spouses, each spouse should have an independent attorney review the document before signing.

 Reconciliation